 - Answers to the remaining critical questions on leadership theory, development, and practice.

-- A construct of 15 essential characteristics compared to lists of 101 or more.
+- A construct of 19 essential characteristics (dimensions/subdimensions compared to lists of 101 or more must-haves.

 - Empirical and scientific evidence that without the construct failure is imminent.

-- Three (3) virtues and one (1) prerequisite that will allow a leader to lead anywhere.
+- Four (4) virtues and one (1) prerequisite that will allow a leader to lead anywhere.

 - Context for motivation, job involvement, and organizational commitment.